]>

 Performs an

-data range on the device.
-The desired sequence of actions is
+data range on the device/file.
+The desired sequence of

 See option -a|--action for available actions.